simonmichael/hledger/hledger/hledger.m4.md

 tool for daily use.
 }})

-This is hledger’s command-line interface (there are also curses and web interfaces).
+This is hledger’s command-line interface (there are also terminal and web interfaces).
 Its basic function is to read a plain text file describing financial transactions (in accounting terms, a general journal) and print useful reports on standard output, or export them as CSV. hledger